mattmadgwick/10XGenomicsDataAnalysis/README.md

   * `ss2`: PBMC smart-seq2 example data (not used during the session)
 * `slides`: slides used alongside the hands on session
 * `cellranger`: additional resources and information for using cellranger
+* `software_requirements`: a tutorial to install software and packages for this course

 ## How to download the repo
 1. To go this GitHub Repo: https://github.com/mattmadgwick/10XGenomicsDataAnalysis